 Lightly brush around the outside of each filo parcel with the rest of the beaten egg and then sprinkle the sides and top with sesame seeds.

-Place the filo parcels slightly apart on a baking sheet lined with baking paper and bake in the oven for around 20 minutes, or until the pastry is golden brown and crispy.
+Place the filo parcels slightly apart on a baking sheet lined with baking paper and bake in the oven until the pastry is golden brown and crispy, around 20 minutes.
+Serve warm or cold.